About Sara Dotterer

 >>> WHO AM I?

 I am a multi-faceted creative person– a visual brand strategist, rigorous researcher, masterful writer, arts educator and multimedia eco-artist.
 My cross-disciplinary thinking allows me to make connections across vast conceptual distances.
 I excel at researching, building systems and then bringing them to life with strategy, education and art.
+In all that I do, I strategize and design connective spaces whether that be conceptual or physical– from brand strategy to art installations.

 >>> WHAT DO I DO?